 We froze and silently agreed not to interrupt the peace in the car anymore.

 Once we arrived on top, Francesco quickly instructed us: “We need to stick always together to avoid getting lost, many people got lost in this canyon.
 The last ones were a Japanese couple just last week, they were never found.
-Also, be careful, rolling stones are very slippery, if you fall and you get something broken you’ll understand yourself that it’s impossible to get you out of here either carried by hand nor with the aid of a helicopter because it will never fit in this narrow gorge.
+Also, be careful, rolling stones are very slippery if you fall and you get something broken you’ll understand yourself that it’s impossible to get you out of here either carried by hand nor with the aid of a helicopter because it will never fit in this narrow gorge.
 The weak will be left here, wild animals have the right to eat, too, after all!”

 With this enticing prospect in mind, we started motioning to what seemed an Underworld.

 Paying extra attention to every single step added to the fatigue a normal trek would have naturally caused.
-Our path was bristled with small and bigger rolling stones, and being careful to place our feet on the right stone at every step made our initial attention to what our guide was telling us quickly fade away.
+Our path bristled with small and bigger rolling stones, and being careful to place our feet on the right stone at every step made our initial attention to what our guide was telling us quickly fade away.

 Although, I did manage to retain some of the most precious anecdotes.
 Being very rich in precious wood such as juniper, these mountains of Barbagia have been the unfortunate target of shiftless former Italian royal family, the Savoia, who, after colonizing the island, as every invading entity, started looting its resources, exploiting its natives and destroying its forests to burn the trees in order to have scented ashes to please their princely noses.
-Thousands of trees have been wasted, with the obvious deadly consequences for the natural environment, and only now little by little the forest is being brought back to normal.
+Thousands of trees have been wasted, with the obvious deadly consequences for the natural environment, and only now little by little, the forest is being brought back to normal.

 The period under the Savoia rule is still fresh in Sardinia’s memory, one of the worst in modern history, this is why natives have often organized revolts against the occupying forces, and it’s from these days that we have been nicknamed “bandits”.
 If a bandit is someone who revolts against bloody occupations, then I’m delighted to be considered such.

 Although there are two definite paths to reach the gorge, it’s still quite easy to get lost.
 In fact, the tour guides, who know the place like the back of their hands, are part of the rescue team called to look for missing people.
-It’s not uncommon that when they go looking for someone specific, they find other people who got lost days before and keep wandering in the lookout for the exit.
+It’s not uncommon that when they go looking for someone specific, they find other people who got lost days before and keep wandering on the lookout for the exit.

 Being surrounded by scented plants, prehistoric sites and every kind of minerals makes it easy to reconnect with the planet and setting new priorities.
 It might be my recent holistic turn, but I’m increasingly enjoying anything that can make me feel at one with the planet, and this was one remarkable experience.